Upo Wetland

-Overview
+History

+Most of Upo has been protected since 1997 and is now part of the Upo Ecological Park.
+However, agricultural and fishing activity still takes place on the wetland.
+A growing eco-tourism sector has developed in the country, although many local residents remain hostile to the idea of protected land.

+Environment

+Flora and fauna

 Upo is home to numerous endangered, threatened and rare species.
 Based on a 1997 survey, the wetland is believed to be home to a total of 342 endangered or threatened species: 168 species of plants, 62 species of birds, 55 species of arthropods, 28 species of fish, 12 species of mammals, 7 species of reptiles, 5 species of amphibians, and 5 species of molluscs.

-The most famous rare plant found here is the prickly lotus (Euryale ferox).
+The most famous rare plant found here is the prickly lotus.
+A notable reptile species is the Reeves' turtle.

 A particularly noted bird species is the black-faced spoonbill.
 Upo provides habitat to large numbers of migrant birds, including other rare species such as the white-naped crane and taiga bean goose.
-A notable reptile species is the Reeves' turtle.

-Most of Upo has been protected since 1997, and is now part of the Upo Ecological Park.
-However, agricultural and fishing activity still takes place on the wetland.
-A growing eco-tourism sector has developed in the country, although many local residents remain hostile to the idea of protected land.
-A visitor's center and observation tower have been constructed near the wetland to facilitate tourism, and an interpretive center has been established nearby.
+There is a restoration project to reintroduce the crested ibis to Upo.
+Last seen in 2003, the crested ibis is a symbol of Gyengnam Province.
+The wetland has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of whooper swans, bean geese, falcated ducks, mallards, northern pintails, white-naped cranes and oriental storks.

+Community function

 Upo Wetland Ecological Center

 Established to facilitate the growing eco-tourism industry in South Korea, the center provides visitors with the opportunity to learn the importance of biodiversity and ecological preservation.
 An extensive history of the wetlands is on display as well as a number of other exhibits that pertain to the species that inhabit Upo.
 Constructed in 2007, approximately 150,000 people visit the center annually.
 Although the vast majority of the visitors are Korean, the Ecological Center provides brochures in English, Japanese and Chinese.

-Wetland

 Habitat

 Upo provides a habitat for a number of threatened and endangered species.
-For example, the rare gasiyeon (lotus plant) is found only in Upo Wetland.
-Also currently a restoration project is underway to reintroduce the crested ibis to Upo.
-Last seen in 2003, the crested ibis is a symbol of the Gyengnam Province.